Best Practices for the Best Ranking | Beef Quality Assurance Certification (BQA)

-It’s about time for your Beef Quality Assurance (BQA) certification.
+The Beef Quality Assurance Certification is what can set your ranch apart from everyone else's.
 How do you ensure that you will earn a great BQA ranking?
 Incorporating proper cattle handling practices is your best bet.

-Let's walk through the basics of BQA and some best management practices that any operation can apply to ensure that you bring your “A” game to the BQA certification process.
+Let's walk through the basics of BQA and some best management practices that any operation can apply to ensure that you bring your “A” game to the Beef Quality Assurance Certification process.

 First, a brief overview of BQA.
 Most are already familiar with the program.
 But, did you know that it’s been around in some form since the 1970s, and was developed by Dr. Dee Griffin, a veterinarian and university professor?
 “It’s a process of figuring out what could go wrong, planning to avoid it – then validating and documenting what you have done,” Griffin says.
 “BQA is just part of good business.”